 It’s the question on everyone’s lips… Are blogs still relevant in 2019?

-Is it worth spending time and money on your company blog in the day of social media?
+Is it worth spending time and money on your company blog or creating a blog in the day of social media?

 In a nutshell: yes.